-.
+5.11.3 Solution evaluation

+This solution addresses KI #1 to support:

+- How could application enabling layer be enhanced to support for XR related policy (e.g. multi-modal XR policy, multi-modal SEALDD policy) configuration, management, synchronization of multiple VAL clients.

+This solution provides support in the SEALDD server to expedite the UL and DL traffic of a multimodal flow using the capabilities defined in 5GC in 3GPP TS 23.501 [3], clause 5.37.10, for expedited transfer with reflective QoS.
+This solution assumes that Expedited Transfer is supported in 5GC.
+This solution has no architecture imapct.

 6 Business Relationships

-Provide a description of the involved business relationships.

 6.1 Description

-TS 23.433 specified the business relationships between the various stakeholders like VAL user, VAL service provider, SEALDD provider and PLMN operator.
-The business relationships outlined in 3GPP TS 23.433 remain applicable for XR services.
+3GPP TS 23.433 [6] specified the business relationships between the various stakeholders like VAL user, VAL service provider, SEALDD provider and PLMN operator.
+The business relationships outlined in 3GPP TS 23.433 [6] remain applicable for XR services.
 It provides two type of business relationships that are needed to support a single VAL user.
 In business relationship option B, it is clearly stated that “The VAL service provider may have SEALDD provider arrangements with multiple SEALDD providers and the SEALDD provider may have SEALDD provider arrangements with multiple VAL service providers. “.
 While in option A, it is not clear.